BravoRagazzo/MPI_ACA/README.md

 * `pattern file`: the file containing the string that will be searched within the text;
 * `text file` : the file containing the text in which the pattern will be searched;
-* Notice that all the txt file must be inside the  `dataset/` directory-
+* Notice that all the txt file must be inside the  `dataset/` directory.

 The program will output the positions at which the pattern was found within the text.